EarthScope/ispaq/README.md

 yet.

-For those using [QuARG](https://github.com/iris-edu/quarg), a utility produced by the IRIS DMC for generating quality assurance reports, it is possible to have QuARG read metrics from your local ISPAQ SQLite database rather than from the MUSTANG web services.
+For those using [QuARG](https://github.com/EarthScope/quarg), a utility produced by EarthScope for generating quality assurance reports, it is possible to have QuARG read metrics from your local ISPAQ SQLite database rather than from the MUSTANG web services.
 Simply point the `metric source` in the QuARG  preference file to the database file produced by ISPAQ and it will use your local metric values.